Points That Lie On The Same Line Are Called

 1. Simplifying Geometric Proofs: Knowing that points are collinear can significantly simplify geometric proofs.
 It allows mathematicians to make certain assumptions and draw conclusions that would not be possible otherwise.

 2. Constructing Geometric Figures: Collinearity is crucial in geometric constructions.
-For example, when constructing a triangle, it is essential to ensure that the vertices are non-collinear; otherwise, the figure will collapse into a line segment.
+To give you an idea, when constructing a triangle, it is essential to check that the vertices are non-collinear; otherwise, the figure will collapse into a line segment.

 3. Solving Practical Problems: Collinearity has numerous practical applications.
 In surveying, for instance, determining whether points are collinear is essential for aligning structures and creating accurate maps.